Jalpan04/PixelPredict/README.md

 ## License

+This project is licensed under the GNU General Public License v3.0.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Note that some components of this project were originally licensed under the MIT license.
+The original MIT license is included in the [LICENSE](LICENSE) file.

 ## Acknowledgments